OpenMendel/MendelIHT.jl/docs/src/man/math.md

 ## Nuisance parameter estimation

 Currently `MendelIHT.jl` only estimates nuisance parameter for the Negative Binomial model.
+Estimation of $\phi$ and $\boldsymbol \beta$ can be achieved with alternating block updates.
+That is, we run 1 IHT iteration to estimate $\boldsymbol \beta_n$, followed by 1 iteration of Newton or MM update to estimate $\phi_n$.
+Below we derive the Newtona and MM updates.

-This feature is provided by our [2019 Bruins in Genomics](https://qcb.ucla.edu/big-summer/big2019-2/) summer student [Vivian Garcia](https://github.com/viviangarcia) and [Francis Adusei](https://github.com/fadusei).
+Note 1: This feature is provided by our [2019 Bruins in Genomics](https://qcb.ucla.edu/big-summer/big2019-2/) summer student [Vivian Garcia](https://github.com/viviangarcia) and [Francis Adusei](https://github.com/fadusei).

-Note for Gaussian response, one can use the sample variance formula to estimate $\phi$ from the estimated mean $\hat{\mu}$.
+Note 2: for Gaussian response, one can use the sample variance formula to estimate $\phi$ from the estimated mean $\hat{\mu}$.

 ### Parametrization for Negative Binomial model